roytang/blog/content/post/2022/01/new-years-checklist/index.md

   * Be kind.
   * Relax, give yourself room to breathe and grow.
   * Figure out how to help people make better choices in this year's elections.
+  * Maybe try to win an Arena Open?

 ### Some stuff I'm looking forward to in 2022.

 We are still in a pandemic, so who knows if these release dates hold!
 For movies, it doesn't even seem likely I'll be able to see them in theaters!
 I try to keep this list updated throughout the year as release dates get shuffled around.

+(I freely admit this part is the more important one for me - it's basically a preview of the upcoming year in entertainment for me!)

 #### Movies: